Making CRM Integration Work:

-The next step is to identify which data must be synchronised between the systems and to build the collection and routing processes.
-In the Data Quality by Design approach, the formats and values of data fields are defined – and where necessary, changed or adapted – according to the data definition used in the downstream data system.
-Ultimately, this means the ERP system, rather than the CRM system.
+The next step is to identify which data to synchronize between the systems and building the collection and routing processes.
+In the Data Quality by Design approach, we define the formats and values of data fields according to the data definition used in the downstream data system, and if necessary, make changes or adaptations.
+Ultimately, this means aligning the data with the ERP system rather than the CRM system.

-The business justification for this approach is the old slogan “the Sale isn’t made until it’s Paid”.
+The business justification for this approach is captured in the old slogan “the Sale isn’t made until it’s Paid”.
 After a Sale is recorded in a CRM, the data flows to the ERP systems which handle the contract, the invoicing, then delivery and shipment, and finally the flow of money from Customer to Vendor.
-A CRM that doesn’t integrate easily with the corporate ERP system will be expensive for IT to maintain and has a short life expectancy.
+A CRM that doesn’t integrate easily with the corporate ERP system will incur high maintenance costs and have a short life expectancy.

-Design the data collection right and data accuracy and completeness will be improved.
-Data cleaning will also be minimised.
-Data transformation can be reduced to easily-maintained transformation tables, or be avoided completely.
-This in turn makes it easier to ramp up the frequency of data update cycles.
+By designing the data collection process effectively, we can improve data accuracy and completeness while minimizing the need for data cleaning.
+We can also reduce data transformation to easily-maintained transformation tables or eliminate it altogether.
+This, in turn, facilitates more frequent data update cycles.
 In short, it makes sense to align data collection within all Touchpoints to the data definitions of the ERP system.

-The most effective work sequence for achieving Data Quality by Design is “Simplify, Standardise, Automate”.
-Simplify means reducing the number of data collection Use Cases in the Touchpoints to a minimum.
-This avoids unnecessary complexity.
-Standardise means implementing the Use Cases consistently across the various media, platforms and systems along the Buyers Journey.
-If you get the Simplify and Standardise steps right, then the task of automating the dataflow between systems becomes very much simpler.
+The most effective work sequence for achieving Data Quality by Design is “Simplify, Standardize, Automate.”
+Simplify involves reducing the number of data collection Use Cases in the Touchpoints to a minimum, avoiding unnecessary complexity.
+Standardize entails implementing the Use Cases consistently across the various media, platforms, and systems along the Buyers Journey.
+When we get the Simplify and Standardize steps right, automating the dataflow between systems becomes much simpler.

 Tools and Technologies that Make CRM Integration Work